coleifer/peewee/docs/peewee/db_tools.rst

 .. note::
-   Applications using Peewee's :ref:`asyncio integration <pwasyncio>` do not need to use a special pooled database - the Async databases use a connection pool by default.
+   Applications using Peewee's :ref:`asyncio integration <pwasyncio>` do not need to use a special pooled database.
+Async databases use a connection pool by default.

 .. class:: PooledDatabase(database, max_connections=20, stale_timeout=None, timeout=None, **kwargs)

-   Mixin class mixed into the specific backend subclasses above.
+   Common mixin class used for specific backend implementations.

    :param str database: The name of the database or database file.
    :param int max_connections: Maximum number of concurrent connections.